ChamaniS/SplitFedZip/README.md

 Use the _runner.sh_ to start training.

 To generate the Figures in the paper, please go to the _Plotting_ folder.

+# Datasets
+Following are the two datasets used in the experiments.
+1. Blastocyst Dataset
+2. HAM10K Dataset

 # Contact
 Please contact the corresponding authors of the paper.